Our platform uses a detailed user rights management approach, allowing you to control who can see and do certain things on the platform.

 - HRBPs - HR Business Partners

-Super administrator ('super admins) - Account owners
+Super administrator ('Super-Admins) - Account owners

 - Assign the (super-) admin status to other users